squarecattest/img2DeckCode/README.md

 ### 3️⃣ Install Python 🐍

-Ensure Python 3.10 or above is installed.
+Ensure Python 3.10 is installed.
 If not, download it:
 👉 [Download Python](https://www.python.org/downloads/)

 ## 📦 Install Dependencies